Sulayman ibn Surad: Early life

 The majority of sources assert that he was a companion of the Islamic prophet Muhammad, although some sources state he was one of the second generation of Muslims (Tabi'un).
 Muhammad is said to have changed his name from Yasar to Sulayman.
 He was one of the earliest Alid partisans of Kufa.
 Although his participation in the Battle of the Camel (November 656) is disputed, he had fought alongside caliph Ali at the Battle of Siffin (July 657), where he commanded the right wing of Ali's infantry.
 When Ali agreed to talks under pressure from his supporters in response to arbitration proposal from the army of his rival, Mu'awiya, Ibn Surad strongly opposed the decision.
 Following the death of Ali in January 661, his eldest son Hasan was elected caliph, but shortly afterwards abdicated in favor of Mu'awiya.
 Ibn Surad was critical of Hasan's decision.
-According to a report by Arab historian Baladhuri, two years after Hasan's abdication, Kufan pro-Alids led by Ibn Surad offered Hasan support of 40,000 troops and encouraged him to resume war against Mu'awiya, but Hasan rejected the offer.
+According to a report by Arab historian al-Baladhuri, two years after Hasan's abdication, Kufan pro-Alids led by Ibn Surad offered Hasan support of 40,000 troops and encouraged him to resume war against Mu'awiya, but Hasan rejected the offer.
 When Hasan died in 670, Sulayman unsuccessfully tried to persuade Husayn, the younger brother of Hasan, to revolt against Mu'awiya.